Blog Layout

 Building up and strengthening our vagus nerve or vagal tone is a biological responsibility for power-with parents who want to increase their self-regulating ability.
 You can think of this as a biological tuneup, allowing your nervous system to practice activating your vagus nerve during times of stress, internally or externally.

-Here are ways to strengthen your neurobiological system, according to Stanley Rosenberg and his book, Accessing the Healing Power of the Vagus Nerve:
+Here are ways to strengthen your neurobiological system, according to Stanley Rosenberg and his book,

 • The Basic Exercise: Lie on your back, interweave fingers on both hands and place them behind your head.
 Without turning your head, look to the right.
 Remain here until you spontaneously yawn or swallow.
 Return to the neutral state with your head and eyes straight.
 Repeat on the other side.